Updated October 6, 2023 - 2:00 am

 And that was before this weekend.

 Before an unspeakably awful video of a heinous crime went viral on social media.
-Before the Las Vegas Review-Journal and one of its finest reporters were somehow caught up in the story based on a completely false narrative about month-old coverage.
+Before the Las Vegas Review-Journal and one of its reporters were somehow caught up in the story based on a completely false narrative about month-old coverage.
 Before conspiracy theorists, agenda-driven ideologues and even Elon Musk decided to engage in an unfounded media criticism dogpile to keep the outrage roaring.

 Over the past three days, Review-Journal employees’ social media and email accounts have been filled with accusations of every bias you can imagine, obscenities, racist tirades and wishes of personal suffering and death.